NadzeyaShpakouskaya/100DaysOfSwiftUI/README.md

 5. [BetterRest](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/BetterRest) - _The app suggests time when you should go to sleep for better rest_
 6. [Scramble](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/Word%20Scramble) - _The app provides a word, and player should create as many words as he can from letters from initial word._
 7. [MathTable](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/MathTable) - _It's an educational app for kids to help them practice multiplication tables._
-8. [My Expenses](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/MyExpenses) - _The expenses tracking app_
+8. [My Expenses](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/MyExpenses) - _The expenses tracking app._
-9. [Moonshot](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/Moonshot) - _The app lets users learn about the missions and astronauts that formed NASA’s Apollo space program The expenses tracking app._
+9. [Moonshot](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/Moonshot) - _The app lets users learn about the missions and astronauts that formed NASA’s Apollo space program._
 10. [Habit tacker](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/Habit%20Builder) - _The app help to build habits_
 11. [Cupcakes corner](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/Cupcake%20corner) - _The prototype app for ordering cupcakes with send request to test server._
+12. [Bookworm](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/bookworm/Bookworm) - _The app helps to track which books you’ve read and what you thought of them.
+Using CoreData to store information._